dimitriosxmi/dimitriosxmi/README.md

       </h6>
     </summary>
     <p>
-      Even tho I've grown up being primarily interested in playing and developing video games, I've come to realise along my path through <a href="#------game-development-----">game development</a>, that I am actually deeply enjoying all sorts of sub niches when it comes to any sort of software development, whether that's Game-, Web-, App-, Software-, or any other type of development in the niche.
+      Even tho I've grown up being primarily interested in playing and developing video games, I've come to realise along my path through <a href="#--------game-development-------">game development</a>, that I am actually deeply enjoying all sorts of sub niches when it comes to any sort of software development, whether that's Game-, Web-, App-, Software-, or any other type of development in the niche.
     </p>
     <p>
       In January/ February 2022 while job hunting for an income on the side while I'm focusing on game development during my free time, I've stumbled upon a Job offer as entry level Full Stack developer thanks to a friend.